The internal languages of univalent categories: The Internal Language of Toposes

 Finally, we look at the types of natural numbers.
 Such types can be interpreted in categories with a \textbf{parameterized natural numbers object}~\cite[Definition 2.1]{maietti:2010}.
 A parameterized natural numbers object in a category $\C$ with binary products and a terminal object $T$ is given by an object $n : \C$ together with morphisms $z : \rightarrow n$ and $s : n \rightarrow n$ such that for all objects $b, y : \C$ together with morphisms $z' : b \rightarrow y$ and $s' : y \rightarrow y$ there is a unique $f : b \times n \rightarrow y$ making the following diagram commute.

 Note that parameterized natural numbers object satisfy a stronger universal mapping property than ordinary ones, and that the latter only gives a suitable notion in Cartesian closed categories.
 For this reason, we use the parameterized version.

-\begin{exa} We define the local property \conceptDef{$\NNO$}{Bicategories.ComprehensionCat.LocalProperty.Examples}{parameterized_NNO_local_property} such that $\LocalPropCat{\NNO}{\C}$ is the type of parameterized natural number objects in $\C$ and a functor $\F$ satisfies $\LocalPropFunctor{\NNO}{\F}$ if $\F$ preserves paramterized natural number objects. \end{exa}
+\begin{exa} We define the local property \conceptDef{$\NNO$}{Bicategories.ComprehensionCat.LocalProperty.Examples}{parameterized_NNO_local_property} such that $\LocalPropCat{\NNO}{\C}$ is the type of parameterized natural numbers objects in $\C$ and a functor $\F$ satisfies $\LocalPropFunctor{\NNO}{\F}$ if $\F$ preserves paramterized natural numbers objects. \end{exa}

 Now we are ready to define bicategories of various classes of toposes.
-These are \textbf{pretoposes} (\cite{moerdijk:2002}), \textbf{arithmetic pretoposes} \cite[Definition 2.6]{maietti:2010}, \textbf{$\prod$-pretoposes} (\cite{moerdijk:2002}), \textbf{elementary toposes} (\cite{maclane:1994}), and \textbf{elementary toposes with NNO} (\cite{maclane:1994}).
+These are \textbf{pretoposes}~\cite{moerdijk:2002}, \textbf{arithmetic pretoposes}~\cite[Definition 2.6]{maietti:2010}, \textbf{$\prod$-pretoposes}~\cite{moerdijk:2002}, \textbf{elementary toposes}~\cite{maclane:1994}, and \textbf{elementary toposes with NNO}~\cite{maclane:1994}.
 We define these classes using displayed bicategories and by defining suitable local properties.

 \begin{defi} We define the bicategories of various classes of toposes and of their corresponding comprehension categories.
 In \Cref{tab:topos-local-prop}, we define the local properties that we use.
 The bicategories of toposes and comprehension categories are defined in \Cref{tab:topos-bicat,tab:topos-comp-cat-bicat}.
 Each of these is defined as the total bicategory of the displayed bicategory in the right column. \end{defi}